I’m Léo, a student, hobbyist reverse engineer and developer.

-Dolphin - GameCube and Wii emulator (improving HLE, investigating and solving mysterious issues)
+Dolphin - GameCube and Wii emulator (improving HLE, investigating and solving emulation issues)

-oead - A C++ library for common proprietary Nintendo file formats, written to get much better performance (80x in extreme cases)
+oead - A C++ library for common proprietary Nintendo file formats, written to get much better performance (80x over a pure Python implementation in some cases)

 Breath of the Wild reverse engineering, documentation and tools

 - ZeldaMods - Documentation on file formats and internals, obscure game mechanics, guides

 - Object Map - An open source website with advanced object inspection features that doubles as a normal game map (TS, Node.js, Python)

 - botwfstools - FUSE filesystem and tools to facilitate exploring and editing the ROM (C++)

 - EventEditor - Simple event flow editor for the game’s proprietary flowchart format (PyQt5)